 - Determine your eligibility.

 Applicants who fail the English and/or civics examinations have the right to be re-examined within 90 days.
 Those who fail a second time must start the application process all over again from the beginning.
-Otherwise, the INS has 120 days from the interview to grant or deny the application.
+Otherwise, USCIS has 120 days from the interview to grant or deny the application.
 The USCIS will notify successful applicants of the swearing-in ceremony usually within 1-3 months after the interview.